mcfnord/rml/src/dishonest.md

 die.
 In December, I came to Tacoma to care for her as she did, and to give our daughter everything we could through the crisis and beyond.
-But my friend's father had other plans.
+My friend's father had other plans.

 # The alleged crime